 - Christmas trees: Although curious pets are likely to taste or play with this symbol of yuletide joy it is rarely toxic.
-Eating the needles can be irritating to the mouth and stomach which may cause drooling or anorexia it rarely leads to the need for pets to be hospitalized.
+Eating the needles off of a Christmas tree can be irritating to the mouth and stomach which may cause drooling or anorexia it rarely leads to the need for pets to be hospitalized.

 - Holly: Holly plants can be very poisonous and contain toxic chemicals, called saponins.
 All parts of the plant are toxic but it’s the berries that our pets are drawn to.
 When ingested they can show symptoms such as lip smacking, drooling, head shaking, vomiting, and diarrhea.